rmuuu/cs1202group_project/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;For a clean energy future, OmniEnergy advocates the use of renewables and other clean energy source. :fallen_leaf: :sun_with_face:

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The objectives include the following:
-+ To determine the user's energy consumption :electric_plug:
++ To determine the user's energy consumption. :electric_plug:
++ To determine the generated renewable energy after solar installation.
 + To calculate the amount of energy used after solar installation. :zap:
 + To recommend more effective strategies to cut back on non-renewable energy use. :house_with_garden: